Waste Transporter Permit Program

 New Easy to Read Forms - Previous permit application forms have been revised.
 There are now only seven easy-to -read pages that must be completed when submitting a new permit application, a permit renewal or modification.
 The new application is available online in a fillable format.
 The application may be completed online, downloaded, saved and retrieved by you for updates.
 However, the completed application must still be mailed to the Department.

-Insurance Requirements - Proof of Automobile Insurance is no longer required to be submitted.
-Also, a summary of General Liability Insurance coverage is only required to be submitted by Hazardous Waste, Low Level Radioactive Waste and Regulated Medical Waste transporters.
-Copies of the actual insurance policies are no longer required to be submitted but must be in your possession and available upon request or inspection by the Department.
-Proof of Workers' Compensation Insurance must be submitted with all new and renewed permits.
+Insurance Requirements - A summary of General Liability, Auto Liability, and Pollution Liability Insurance coverage is required to be submitted by Hazardous Waste, Low Level Radioactive Waste and Waste Oil transporters.
+Regulated Medical Waste transporters are required to provide a summary of General Liability and Auto Liability.
+Proof of Workers' Compensation Insurance must be submitted with all new and renewed waste transporter permits.

 Change in Disposal Facility Requirements - You are no longer required to submit forms signed by disposal facilities verifying that they can accept your waste for disposal.
 It is each transporter's responsibility to ensure that the disposal facility is able to take the waste by first checking with the facility, obtain written approval and then enter the facility's permit or registration number in the appropriate section on your permit application.
 Copies of the disposal facility's actual written approval must be current and in your possession (at your place of business), and made available upon request or inspection by the Department.